RIAM, Research Institute for Applied Mechanics, Kyushu University

 2 ) Collaborative research on fusion material

 There are many correlated branches of study between fusion plasma and fusion and fission material.
-It has become increasingly important to study the plasma materials’ interactions and develop plasma facing materials which are strongly resistant to plasma, as produced plasma tends to resemble core plasma in fusion reactors.
-Since TRIAM-1M is the only machine in the world able to discharge in steady state for longer than 5 hours, it has provided many fruitful results in plasma state material interactions.
+It has become increasingly important to study the plasma materials' interactions and develop plasma facing materials which are strongly resistant to plasma, as produced plasma tends to resemble core plasma in fusion reactors.
+Since QUEST is one of the novel machines in the world, which is able to conduct SSTO for longer than 5 hours.
+This experimental environment has provided many fruitful results PWI studies.

-In the Research Institute for Applied Mechanics, related divisions have already started research into fusion reactor materials, and the initiation of the Advanced Fusion Research Center has greatly accelerated research in this field.
-Furthermore, studies into plasma material interactions were started in QUEST in 2001.
+In RIAM, related divisions have already started research into fusion reactor materials, and AFRC has greatly accelerated research in this field.
+Studies into PWI were started with QUEST since 2008.
 Expected collaboration is listed as follows.

 • 2-1 ) Study of PWI in QUEST